iamaldren/MessagingAPI/README.md

     "information": "Predicted message count to receive for the day is 22" }
 ```
 The endpoint will get the total number of messages sent within the last 14 days from current date.
-The total count will then be divided by 14 to get the average, which will be the predicted count of the number of messages going to be received for the day.
+The total count will then be divided by 14 to get the average.
+The result will be the predicted count of the number of messages per day.

 `Curl Command`:
 ```sh